stmoreau/lunch-decision-helper/README.md

 # Lunch Decision Helper

-Once a month my co-workers and I are going for a team lunch.
+Once every month my co-workers and I are going for a team lunch.

 __Every__ time we face the same issue...
 Where are we going this time??